andrexm/lunar/README.md

 - Toggle the state of an element;
 - Hide an element after it losts the focus or a click outside it;
 - Hide the element after moving the mouse to outside it;
-- Programatically change the element state.
+- Programmatically change the element state.

 #### Toggle the state of an element